ferntheplant/hobo/README.md

 - TODO: build basic frontend with pure HTML and CSS
   - default to showing info for Red Hop 12th st and Green hop Trader Joe's
   - include drop-down selector to pick different lines/stations
-  - button to instantly swap from home view to PATH view
-- TODO: record times to travel between nodes to build up histogram
+- TODO: build up histogram to provide ETAs
-  - how to persist?
-Just a file?
-Redis?
-SQLite?
-"Real db"?
   - Architecture
-    - every time we check in record the current time stamp, real position, and closest route node idx and position
+    - every time we check in record the current time, route, and bus location
     - SOLUTION 1: periodically compute time deltas + distance traveled during those deltas
       - compute as total distance traveled from previous node to current node
       - save as map from distance to list of time deltas